 Let’s do some quick snack-math: Six Triscuit crackers and two tablespoons of Sabra hummus is a healthy snack that provides fiber, protein and micronutrients, as well as 190 calories.
 However, if you eat half the box of Triscuits and half the tub of hummus, you’ll be consuming a whopping 1,375 calories!

-“That is far more than a typical meal,” Logan explained, “and for some people, it’s also more calories than they need in an entire day.”
+“That is far more than a typical meal,” Anderson explained, “and for some people, it’s also more calories than they need in an entire day.”

 Myth 2: I need to eat now, because my stomach is rumbling.